usarica/ProjectMetis/README.md

 * SNTSample in principle allows anyone to update the sample on DIS.
 We don't want this for "central" samples, so rework this
 * We have all the ingredients to replicate CRAB submission/status functionality, so do it
 * Add more TODOs
+* On dashboard, a unique sample is specified by (datasetname,tag), not just (datasetname) as it is right now.
+Fix this